freezy/node-pind/README.md

 * Implement reasonable security.
 Passwords are salted and strongly hashed, auto-login uses a random token, SSL connections should be enforced when transferring sensitive data.

+Note that for a single user cab, pind is mainly useful for managing tables, which is a major PITA to do manually.
+Most of the other features however are about multiple players using the same cab.

 Development Principles